Sydney Dee, Solon High School

-The Iowa City Golf Association Scholarship Program was established in 2008 for high school student-athletes who have a passion for golf.
-The purpose of this scholarship is to assist Johnson County students to further their education.
+The Iowa City Golf Association Scholarship Program was established in 2008 for high school student-athletes with a passion for golf.
+The purpose of this scholarship is to assist Johnson County students in furthering their education.
+To date, the ICGA has provided over $65,000 in scholarships.

 The Iowa City Golf Association Scholarship Program was established in 2008 for high school student-athletes who have a passion for golf.
-The purpose of this scholarship is to assist Johnson County students to further their education.
+The purpose of this scholarship is to assist Johnson County students in furthering their education.

-The ICGA Scholarship Selection Committee accepts applications and determines the recipients based on specific criteria, including scholars extra-curricular activities in school and community, at least a 2.0 GPA on a 4.0 scale, acceptance at an accredited higher education institution, and the love of the game of golf.
+The ICGA Scholarship Selection Committee accepts applications and determines the recipients based on specific criteria, including scholars' extra-curricular activities in school and community, at least a 2.0 GPA on a 4.0 scale, acceptance at an accredited higher education institution, and a love of the game of golf.

 Scholars must have been a member of their high school golf team.